SpaceManiac/HamSandwich/docs/libcurl/curl_easy_getinfo.md

 ## CURLINFO_APPCONNECT_TIME

 The time it took from the start until the SSL connect/handshake with the remote host was completed as a double in number of seconds.
-(Added in 7.19.0)

 ## CURLINFO_APPCONNECT_TIME_T